softwareguru/airflowsummit-website/content/blog/2026-meetup.md

 ---
 title: "On our way to Airflow Summit 2026!"
 date: 2026-03-26T10:00:00
-summary: "Read more about our Austin meetup as the future home of Airflow Summit 2026."
+summary: "Read more about our Austin meetup and watch the recording available now!"
 # post thumb
 images: ["images/blog/2026/as26-meetup-review.png"]
 # author